yonilevy/evercool/README.md

 You can always look at the source code if you have any questions on the actual implementation :)

 ### Server Side
-#### Heroku Flusk / Gunicorn application
+#### Heroku Flask / Gunicorn application
-We've chosen the combination of Flusk & Gunicorn deployed on heroku for the server side.
+We've chosen the combination of Flask & Gunicorn deployed on heroku for the server side.
 The server is pretty simple - the RaspberryPi polls the server every second for commands, the iOS client updates the server when the AC/Fan needs to start or stop.